Pipa, also known as the Chinese Lute, was the main discussion point for our 4th Facebook live!

 3. Introduction of high end Pipa bag by Jiayue

 Pipa is generally a heavy instrument.
 So, to better bring the instrument around, we bring you the Jiayue Enamel Leather Pipa Bag.

 It comes in 3 gorgeous colours: black, wine red and brown.

-The dimension of the bag measures 102cm x 34 cm x 5cm and fits all pipas.
+The dimensions of the bag measures 102cm x 34 cm x 5cm and fits all Pipas.

 You can carry it by hand or sling it over your shoulder.

 Finally, we end off the session with a Pipa Solo piece titled Dragon Boat.

 It is a classic piece that showcases the techniques unique to the Pipa.

 It borrows from traditional wind, percussion and string Chinese instruments to depict traditional racing of the Chinese dragon boats during traditional Chinese festivals.

 We have trimmed the session and posted it on YouTube.
 Watch below if you have missed our Live! #4.